tkindeke/haskell-project-cdp/README.md

 CREDITS<br/>

-none of this would have been possible without the help of this user guide on brick library and ofcourse the training given by Emurgo Academy https://github.com/jtdaugherty/brick/blob/master/docs/guide.rst
+none of this would have been possible without the help of this user guide on brick library and ofcourse the training given by Emurgo Academy<br/>
+https://github.com/jtdaugherty/brick/blob/master/docs/guide.rst